vaadin/flow/flow-polymer2lit/README.md

 ## Configuring

-The converter accepts the following arguments:
+The converter accepts the following properties:

 ### -Dvaadin.path=path/to/your/file

 By default, the converter scans all the files that match `**/*.js` and `**/*.java` and tries to convert them to Lit.

-To limit conversion to a specific file or directory, you can use the `vaadin.path` argument:
+To limit conversion to a specific file or directory, you can use the `vaadin.path` property:

 ```bash
 mvn vaadin:convert-polymer -Dvaadin.path=path/to/your/file